 • Indian Railway Accounts Service (IRAS)

 • Indian Postal Service (IPoS)

 • Indian Trade Service (IIS)

 Directions for candidates

-The selected candidate should come fasting for at least 10 hours on the day of the Medical Examination.
+The selected candidate should come fasting for at least 10 hours on the day of the Medical Test for UPSC Medical Examination.
 They should come without consuming any medicine upon the approach of Medical Examination.
 If the candidates are using spectacles, Hearing Aid should bring the same with the direction for the same.
 In the event that the aspirant is using Contact Lenses, they are urged to quit using them before 48 hours of the medical examination.
 The Candidate is advised to bring records of any surgical procedure he/she has undergone before.

 The Physical Handicapped (PH) candidates are advised to bring their machines/instruments being used by them and should bring the ‘Disability Certificate’ issued by the Disability Medical Board in the past.

 Women candidates with pregnancy are also fit for all types of services, except-the services that require/physical training.